Leave a Message

 When is Property Tax Due in The Bahamas?

-Property tax payments in The Bahamas are due annually by December 31st, but there’s added incentive to pay early.
+Property tax payments in The Bahamas are due annually by December 31st, but there’s an added incentive to pay early.
 If you settle your property tax bill by March 31st, you can receive a 10% discount on your total payment.
 This early payment discount is a small reward for being proactive and ensures you avoid last-minute penalties or interest fees.

 How to Check Your Property Tax Assessment Number